loading ...

 Who We Serve

-• Served over 350 families with food from our food pantry each week
+• Served over 1,805 households with food from our food pantry, helping over 375+ families and individuals each week

 • Distributed 22,000 bags of food valued at $440,000

-• More than $33,000 in gift cards were distributed to families so they could buy food, toys, and other gifts during the holiday season
+• Distributed $40,000 in gift cards to 620 families and individuals during our Hope for the Holidays program so they could buy gifts and living essentials during the winter season

 We help people living in poverty overcome barriers to aid and provide tailored support so they can build healthier more stable lives for themselves and their families.